rwood/GcePSSession/README.md

 ## Version History

+- **1.0.6** (2025-01-XX): Bug fixes
+  - Fixed SSH permissions function to use SecurityIdentifier object directly
+  - Resolved "Some or all identity references could not be translated" error
+  - Improved access rule removal to avoid modification during iteration
 - **1.0.5** (2025-01-XX): Bug fixes
   - Fixed SSH config file permissions for OpenSSH on Windows
   - Added automatic permission correction for .ssh directory and config file